gitlocalize/docs/about.md

 [GitLocalize](https://gitlocalize.com) is a continuous and automated localization platform that simplifies the workflow process for developers.

 Projects are always changing, and keeping them localized can be a daunting (and annoying) challenge.
-The makers of GitLocalize realized this and decided that there should be a way to streamline this.
+We realized this and decided that there should be a way to streamline this.
 GitLocalize connects to your GitHub repository and seamlessly integrates with your development workflow in just a few clicks.

 ## How It Works

 You can immediately get started with your GitHub account.
-All you have to do is choose your repository to integrate with GitLocalize and it will localize your files.
+All you have to do is choose your repository to integrate with GitLocalize and localization will become easier than ever before.
 Here are the key features of the platform:

 ### GitHub Based Workflow